James Rush

 3. Census in 1850 in Adams Twp., Cass, IN.
 5 The 1850 census recorded Henry Rush, farmer, 44, living with wife Rachel, 41; Mary J., 15; John, 12; James, 10; William, 6; Harry, 3; and George, 1.
 The parents were born in Ohio and the children in Indiana.

-4. Census in 1860 in McDonald Township, Jasper, MO, USA.
+4. Census in 1860 in McDonald Township, Jasper, MO.
 6 The 1860 census recorded Henry Rush, farmer, 54, living with wife Rachel, 50; John W., farm laborer, 22; James A., 19; William, 16; Harvey, 13; and George W., 11.
 The parents were born in Ohio and the children in Indiana.
 Henry had no real estate value listed, suggesting he was renting his land; his personal estate was $300.
 Their post office is listed as "Oregon Lawrence Co., Mo." suggesting it was a good distance away in the adjoining counties.

 5. Book: Biographical History of Tippecanoe, White, Jasper, Newton, Benton, Warren and Pulaski Counties, Indiana: Volume 1: Rush Family, 1899.
 3